pa2si/portfolio-projects/README.md

-v 0.1.36
+v 0.1.37

 new:

-- bg-base-100 adapted in tailwind.config for dark mode
+- css for bg image in hero now: height: 100svh;
+  max-height: -webkit-fill-available;
+  background-size: cover

+  - class of h-svh not anymore

   what's done: